 I started with two links of Boarman’s Italian sausage.
 One sweet.
 One hot.
 Put in the pot with onions and peppers.
 Onions from Breezy Willow.
 Peppers from Roots.

 The sausage is cooked in olive oil.
 A little garlic powder and Italian herbs.

 The frozen tomatoes are put in another pan with more garlic powder and herbs.
 You need to do it this way so you can drain off all of the water from the tomatoes.
 Here is what the tomato pan looks like at the end of the process.
 I had drained almost two inches of water out of it while I was working.

-Meat sauce this thick needs to be thinned with a little pasta water.
+Meat sauce this thick can be thinned with a little pasta water.
 I took some of it and thinned it out and served it over spaghetti.
 The rest will be used with some tiny shells as a lunch later this week.

 I didn’t take pics of the dinner plate, but I want to show the killer wine we served with it.
 A 2002 Barboursville Barbera Reserve.

 After all, I need to uphold my locavore image.
 Local wine in an Italian style.
 Ten years old.
 Lovely.
-As for makind the sauce, much of it was local.
-It was all organic and freshly made.
+As for making the sauce, much of it was local.
+It was almost completely organic.
 The pasta was organic, whole grain.
 Hitting most of those Sustainable, Organic, Local, Ethical (SOLE) buttons.